 If lifestyle changes aren’t working, medication may be prescribed.

-“We prefer to not put a person on medication directly, unless there’s a strong reason for it,” Chaudhari said.
-“After trying all the lifestyle factors and ruling out structural heart disease, high blood pressure, congestive heart failure or any reversible factors, we start out with a low-dose beta blocker or low-dose calcium-channel blocker.”
+After trying all the lifestyle factors and ruling out structural heart disease, high blood pressure, congestive heart failure or any reversible factors, your cardiologist may start you out with a low-dose beta blocker or low-dose calcium-channel blocker.
+These are technically blood pressure medicines, but they can also help reduce PVCs.

 If medications don’t help alleviate PVCs, ablation can be an option.

 An ablation is a procedure that targets the tissue in the heart where the PVCs are originating.
-That area of tissue is essentially killed off so it won’t activate and continue to interrupt the heart’s natural rhythm.
+That area of tissue is essentially killed off, so it won’t activate and continue to interrupt the heart’s natural rhythm.

-“It can decrease the frequency of PVCs or provide complete resolution of PVCs,” Chaudhari said.
-“It’s very low-risk, pretty high-success rate.
-There’s a less than 1% chance of complication.”
+Ablation can decrease the frequency of PVCs or provide complete resolution of PVCs.
+It is a procedure with low risk and high success, with a less-than 1% chance of complication.

 Even if you don’t need to treat PVCs, it’s helpful to have this diagnosis in your medical chart.

 And for patients with no heart disease or abnormalities, it’s likely PVCs will resolve over time without treatment.
-“Very rarely is it a lifelong phenomenon,” Chaudhari said.
-“Most patients in the younger age group come out of PVCs as stress levels go down or as they change their lifestyles.”